Rare Market

 ━ blended true value ● confirmed auction sales (dot size = volume)

-No-lookahead: predictions are made before each auction closes; the scorecard grades confirmed sold auctions only (no-sales excluded).
-A modeled estimate, not a guarantee.
+Walk-forward: each ghost uses only data available at that date — no hindsight.
 Data-backed market intelligence, not a guaranteed prediction.
 Figures are modeled estimates from asking prices, sold comps, and public economic indicators; they can be wrong.
 Not financial advice.

 If You’d Bought in 2006